Most frequent questions and answers

 Your second appointment (4 week touch up) will be between 30-60 minutes.

 Each individual will have a different experience with the level of discomfort associated with the service.
-Some say it is relaxing and they only feel the pressure being applied.
+When numbing is applied, some say it is relaxing and they only feel the pressure being applied.
 Others say it feels about as uncomfortable as tweezing.
 Still there are some who will feel that it is more uncomfortable.
-Two topical anesthetics are used to ensure your comfort level during the procedure.
-One is applied 20 minutes prior to beginning the procedure and the second is applied throughout the entire procedure.
+Numbing options are available at your scheduled appointment.

 When you leave from your appointment your brow area may appear pink, and the pigment itself will seem darker than you may prefer.
 The day after your appointment few people would notice anything unusual.
 Throughout the healing process (1-2 weeks) they will slowly fade to a softer, more natural shade, but they will not be unpresentable.

 We choose the shape of your new brows together.
 Whether you are just looking to enhance the fullness of your natural brow, or create a whole new shape, we will take it one step at a time.
 Your new shape will be applied with a cosmetic pencil first so that you can see how it will look your face.
 We will not start the procedure until you are happy with what we have created.

 Absolutely, this is a great option for those who suffer from Alopecia, Trichotillomania, or have been through Chemotherapy.
 Microblading can even correct past wax catastrophe, over tweezing, or the normal hair thinning that occurs post menopause.

 Sorry mom, due to your susceptibility to excessive bleeding, we do not recommend this procedure for you.